 Jennifer Clapp holds a Canada Research Chair in Global Food Security and Sustainability in the School of Environment, Resources and Sustainability (SERS) at the University of Waterloo.
-She also currently holds a Trudeau Fellowship and is a fellow of the Broadbent Institute.
+She is a fellow of the Royal Society of Canada, and the Broadbent Institute and was a 2013 Trudeau Fellow.
 Dr. Clapp received her BA in Economics from the University of Michigan and her MSc and PhD in International Relations from the London School of Economics.

 Throughout her career, Dr. Clapp’s research has focused on the global governance of problems that arise at the intersection of the global economy, the environment, and food security.
 In particular, her research has centred on questions of how international economic policies can better foster food security and environmental sustainability goals on a global scale.
 She takes an interdisciplinary approach to her research, combining insights from political science, international relations, economics, environmental studies and food studies.